the-fayed/e-commerce/README.md

 ```

 #### Get all brands:

 ```
 GET /api/v1/brands
 ```

 - Open endpoint.
-- No authentication is required for this API call.
+- No authentication is required for this endpoint call.
-- API supports pagination by adding page and size to request query `/brands?page=1&size=20`.
+- Endpoint supports pagination by adding page and size to request query `/brands?page=1&size=20`.
-- API supports field limiting by adding which fields to return in a request query, e.g. `/brands?fields=name,image`.
+- Endpoint supports field limiting by adding which fields to return in a request query, e.g. `/brands?fields=name,image`.
-- API supports search by adding search keywords to request query, e.g. `/brands?keyword=brands`.
+- Endpoint supports search by adding search keywords to request query, e.g. `/brands?keyword=brands`.
-- API supports sorting by adding a sort method to request query, e.g. `/brands?sort=name`.
+- Endpoint supports sorting by adding a sort method to request query, e.g. `/brands?sort=name`.

 Response body example: